 Not gunning for yellow but going for green, Peter Sagan is sure to be looking for a record breaking seventh points classification win.
 After losing his World Championship crown, green is sure to be the Slovak’s main goal in 2019.
 With the Venge due an exciting redesign in 2018, it'll be fascinating to see what Specialized have lined-up for Sagan's tilt at the green jersey.

-A man who had a less than ideal 2018, Marcel Kittel will be looking to challenge Sagan for green.
-Although not as much of an all-rounder as Peter, what Marcel loses to the Slovak on the hillier stages he definitely makes up for with outright speed on the flat.
+A man with an exceptional turn of speed, honed on the track, is the former Italian National Road Race Champion, Elia Viviani.
+Although not as much of an all-rounder as Peter, what Elia loses to the Slovak on the hillier stages he definitely makes up for with outright power on the flat.

 The Waiting Game